Getting to the CORE of Conflict and Communications

 - Review: GTC3 Participant Workbook pages 12-21

-- Complete the GTC3 Online Evaluation.
-This will be sent to participants via email.
+- GTC3 Online Evaluation (link will be sent via email)

 - Review: GTC3 Participant Workbook pages 22-45